 Foreign owners of residential property that is vacant or not genuinely available for rent for at least 6 months per year will be charged an Annual Vacancy Fee.
-The fee will typically be the same amount as the foreign investment application fee.

 Intellectual Property

 There are a variety of laws dealing with the protection of intellectual property (IP) in Australia.
 These laws provide for the creation of legal rights to the exclusive use or ownership of copyright works and other subject matter, registered designs, patentable inventions, trade marks and other forms of intellectual property.